isel-leic-pdm/2324i/LEIC51N/outline.md

 ### 22/09/2023 - Practical class
 * Goal: Exercise building a UI with Jetpack Compose
 * Challenge 1: Build an application for counting persons entering and leaving a room.
 The application is comprised of a single screen that displays the current number of persons in the room and has two buttons, one for incrementing the count and another for decrementing it.
+* Challenge 1.5: Try to mimic the following design on your application https://henryegloff.com/simple-counter/
 * Project: Build the screen for displaying information about the application's authors.
 For now, focus on the screen's layout.
 No behaviour is required at this time.